tdep-developers/tdep/docs/program/lineshape.md

     default value .false.
     Read the q-point mesh from file.
 To generate a q-mesh file, see the genkpoints utility.

+* `--remove_static_selfenergy`
+    default value .false.
+    Remove the static contribution to the self-energy as in the mode-coupling theory.

 * `--help`, `-h`
     Print this help message